-- The information material will explain choices available to you and how to act on them.
+- The information material will explain the choices available to you and how to act on them.

 - You may decide to accept this Medicare enrollment or postpone it.
 If you are still employed and covered by employer insurance, you may decide that postponing until retirement is the right decision for you.

 If you are not receiving Social Security or Railroad Retirement Board benefits, then you won’t receive notification about your Medicare eligibility.
-In this case, you must contact a Social Security office to enroll in Original Medicare.
-You will want to make sure to do so before turning 65, in order to avoid any gaps in coverage.
+In case, if you’re not part of receiving Social Security or Railroad Retirement benefits, then you cannot receive a notification related to your Medicare Eligibility.

 Medicare Choices & Coverage

 For choosing a Medicare coverage plan for yourself, you might feel overwhelmed because plenty of options are available.
 Each option covers different health needs, and they vary according to location as well.
 Once you are eligible for Medicare, you can choose your enrollment choices per your medical and health needs.
 Patients who are receiving Social security benefits become automatically enrolled.
 If not so, then they can sign up online easily on Social Security Administration (SSA).

 An interesting fact to know is that you can apply for Medicare even if you’re not retiring yet mentioned by cms.gov.
 It will give you a safe spot for your future but one thing to keep in mind is that you can get yourself signed up only at specific months of the year.
 If you’re not entitled to Social Security benefits, then you can also pay monthly premiums to acquire into that plan.
 The cost-sharing chart below will provide details on premiums for parts A. Therefore, it is important for you as a patient to understand the rules and regulations for enrollment in Medicare to avoid mistakes.